mkokes/saas-boilerplate/docs/setup/dokku.md

 ## Adding a new application

-Add application name and path to file `.dokku-monorepo` and ssh to the `Dokku server` to setup your application (domain, ports, ssl, env config..etc).
+Add application name and directory path to file `.dokku-monorepo` and ssh to the `Dokku server` to setup your application (domain, ports, ssl, env config..etc).